Azure/peerd/README.md

 ### Run a Test Workload

-There are two kinds of test workloads that can be run:
+There are two kinds of test workloads avaialbe in this repository:

 1. Simple peer to peer sharing of a file, specified by the range of bytes to read.
    * This scenario is useful for block level file drivers, such as [Overlaybd].